Unfinished Business (Ronnie Spector album)

-Unfinished Business is the second studio album from American singer Ronnie Spector, released in 1987.
+Unfinished Business is the second studio album by American singer Ronnie Spector, released in 1987.

 Two singles were released from the album; "Who Can Sleep" in April 1987 (featuring Eddie Money as a guest vocalist) and "Love on a Rooftop", released in August 1987.
 A music video for "Who Can Sleep" was directed by David Hogan and produced by Amanda Temple for Limelight Productions.
 It achieved medium rotation on MTV.

 Background

 In 1986, Spector saw a resurgence in her music career after providing vocals on Eddie Money's Top 5 Billboard Hot 100 hit "Take Me Home Tonight".
 In the wake of the song's success, Columbia Records offered Spector a contract to record a solo album, which became Unfinished Business.
 In her 1990 memoir Be My Baby, Spector recalled the offer as "like the dream of a lifetime come true".
 However, the album was not a commercial success, with Spector recalling: "I could tell within two weeks [of the album's release] that it was a flop.
 I know the excitement that happens when you've got a hit - the telephone rings off the hook, and everybody wants a piece of you.
 But none of that was happening."